dr4fters/dr4ft/README.md

 # dr4ft [![Discord](https://img.shields.io/discord/224178957103136779?label=Discord&logo=discord&logoColor=white&color=7289da)](https://mtgjson.com/discord)

-*dr4ft* is a <kbd>NodeJS</kbd> based web-application that simulates draft and sealed format between players and/or bots.
+*dr4ft* is a <kbd>Node.js</kbd> based web-application that simulates draft and sealed format between players and/or bots.
-Most of MTG sets are playable thanks to MTGJson support.
+Most of MTG sets are playable thanks to MTGJSON support.
 We follow as much as possible the rules that determine how a real booster is created.

 The application provides the following features: